Strategy, Legal & Operations

 Yeah.
 Well, that’s a good question.

-So obviously, there’s just thousands of different brands and skews that you could start with.
+So obviously, there’s just thousands of different brands and SKUs that you could start with.
 And we actually started off with this big idea about customisable shampoo, and we were going to get an app developed.

 I had a friend of a friend who was working on Formula One technology, and he was able to create this phone app where you could kind of brush your phone over your hair.

-And then it would tell you how healthy your hair is, which is still a great idea to be fair.
+And then it would tell you how healthy your hair is, which is still a great idea, to be fair.

 But it was so costly and just such a barrier to us actually getting started that we were like, hang on a minute, this customisable shampoo, there were other brands in the US doing it who had massive venture capital funding.